-Saved From: http://fag.asphosthelpdesk.com/article.php?id=164
+Saved From: http://fag.asphosthelpdesk.com/article.php?id=197

-About Virtual Hosts
+Virtual Hosts

 Virtual Hosts are used to run more than one domain off of a single IP address.
-This is especially useful to people who need to run several sites off of one virtual private server.
-The sites display different information to the visitors, depending on with which the users accessed the site.
+This is especially useful to people who need to run several sites off of one virtual private server-- each will display different information to the visitors, depending on which website the user is accessing.
 There is no limit to the number of virtual hosts that can be added to a server.